IvanNik17/Gaussian-Splatting-Segmentation/README.md

-# Gaussian Splat Selection with SAM + ZoeDepth
+# Semi-Automatic View-Based Segmentation of Gaussian Splat Scenes

 This project builds on **Aras Pranckevičius’ Unity Gaussian Splatting renderer** and integrates it with: